 When deciding on a rental home or buying a home, you need to think of more than yourself and your family.
 Take into consideration the neighbors you will be living next to, or potentially, above or below.
 If you have a family with small children and pets, think about how much foot traffic and noise these may generate and then look at homes where the noise will be non-intrusive to the neighbors.
 If you want to rent, look for pet-friendly rentals.
 Purchasing a home gives some flexibility when considering neighbors and noise issues, and should be taken into thought when making your decision.
 Within the Charlotte NC rental home markets, there are many pet-friendly options.

 Buying a home is stressful but rewarding, yet, renting a home can be freeing of a large financial albatross around the neck.
 Use the above to help make a sound and educated decision over renting or buying.

 Spring is all about renewal, but sprucing up Charlotte NC rental homes for spring doesn’t have to revolve around spring-cleaning!
 Go a step further and freshen up your rented home with bright spring colors and patterns.
 Use these decorator hints to help you bring nature’s seasonal beauty indoors in a budget-friendly way.

 - Freshen your window treatments.
-Add a patterned shade with floral or geometric designs depending on your style.
+A Tampa shutters company friend suggested to me to add a patterned shade with floral or geometric designs depending on my style, and I liked the idea.
 Change out any heavy, dark or dour drapes and replace with sheers.
 These come in white and beige barely-there neutrals or you can choose tone-on-tone stripes or patterns that will filter light attractively and shift with the breeze.